wdlingit/rackj/README.md

 ## Installation

 It would be most convenient to use the [docker image](https://hub.docker.com/r/wdlin/rackj).
-Programs and packages required in our example walkthroughs should be all contained in the image file.
+Programs and packages required in our walkthrough examples should be all contained in the image file.

 <details>
   <summary>Manual install instruction</summary>